awslabs/clickstream-analytics-on-aws/docs/en/faq.md

 You can open the built-in [observability dashboard][monitoring-dashboard] to view the key metrics of your data pipeline.

-The dashboard displays metrics for different components of your data pipeline, including ingest, process, and modeling.
+The dashboard displays metrics for different components of your data pipeline, including data ingestion, processing, and modeling.

 - **Data Ingestion - Server**:
     - **Server Request Counts**: The total requests received by the ingestion servers in the given period.
 You can use it to calculate the request per second (RPS) of the ingestion servers.
     - **Server Response Time**: The average response time in seconds of the ingestion servers in the given period.
     - **Server(ECS) Tasks** The number of tasks/instances running for the ingestion servers.
 - **Data Ingestion - Sink - Kinesis Data Stream** (available when enabling KDS as ingestion sink):
     - **Kinesis Throttled and Failed Records**: The total putting records of KDS were throttled or failed in the given period.
-The lower value is better.
+The lower the value is, the better.
     - **Kinesis to S3 Lambda Error count**: The total error count in a given period when sinking records in KDS to S3.
-The lower value is better.
+The lower the value is, the better.
     - **Kinesis to S3 Lambda success rate (%)**: The percentage of success rate of sinking KDS records to S3.
-The higher value is better.
+The higher the value is, the better.
 - **Data Processing** (available when enabling data processing):
     - **Data Processing Job success rate (%)**: The percentage of the success rate of a data processing job in a given period.
-The higher value is better.
+The higher the value is, the better.
     - **Data Processing Row counts**: The chart contains four metrics:
         - **source count**: The raw request count of the ingestion server received in the batch data processing.
         - **flatted source count**: The SDK sends the multiple clickstream events in a request in batch.
 It's the total clickstream events in the processed `source requests`.